Adchang91/dsc-dealing-missing-data-quiz/README.md

 <h1>Missing Data Quiz</h1>

-?: Which of following is a problem that missing data could cause?
+?: Which of the following is a problem that missing data could cause?

 ( ) Some visualizations will not work with missing data (X) Some types of data cleaning steps won't work with null values